There’s a great article here on both Native American history and Capt. John Smith’s first exploration in 1608.

 A few of us have recently made the 200+ mile journey and still talk about it as one of our greatest adventures.

-You can join the Through Paddle team by paddling the Bay on your own or by being a part of the annual Bay Paddle race.
+You can join the Through Paddle team by paddling the Bay on your own.
 This map is the route most of us took to paddle the 200+ miles of the Bay.
+The links below have details on the daily finishes highlighted in the map including accommodations and things to see and do.